ericellb/gitfaker/readme.md

 # Git Faker

-Git Faker is a tool that allows you to create fake Git Contribution history by typing in a custom message!
+Git Faker is a tool that allows you to create fake Git Contribution history with custom Pixel Font messages.

 This tool was created in order to make some cool custom swag using https://shop.devmugs.com/ or https://www.gitbrick.com/